AugustinJose1221/Internship/README.md

-# Realtime Video Stitching using Scale Invariant Feature Transform
+# Realtime Video Stitching using Scale Invariant Feature Transform(SIFT)

 <h2>Description</h2>
 <p align="justify">This project aims to stitch the video outputs from two camera sensor into one complete video.
 The process involves, extracting features points from each frame of the video, generating descriptors for each keypoint, matching keypoints with the images, generate a homography matrix using RANSAC algorithm and stitching and warping the images. </p>